EstebanMa12/EstebanMa12/README.md

 <h2 align="left">Hi 👋!
-My name is Esteban Maya and I'm a Full Stack Developer Trainee, from Colombia</h2>
+My name is Esteban Maya and I'm a Full Stack Developer, from Colombia</h2>

 ###